Genius Tricks to Quiet Your Home’s Annoying Squeaks and Creaks

 Quiet your wooden floors

 Seasonal changes may cause wood boards to swell and shrink, resulting in small gaps.
 When the boards rub against one another, they squeak.
 To stop the noisy friction, sprinkle baby powder over the squeak and sweep it into the board seams with a dry paintbrush.
 If the seams are tight, use a thin plastic card.
 Reapply after mopping the floor.
-Here are more brilliant uses for baby powder.
+Creaky floors aren't the only thing you need to worry about, here are 8 easy ways to get rid of squeaky shoes too.

 Make your bed frame less squeaky